1974–75 Port Vale F.C. season: Finances

-On the financial side, a loss was made of £16,964 despite donations of £13,803 from the development funds.
+On the financial side, there was a loss of £16,964 despite donations of £13,803 from the development funds.
 The supporters group also paid £1,200 for video equipment, allowing the club to record games and show players their mistakes.
 The average home attendance of 4,346 was the third-lowest in the division.
 Wages stood at £72,874, gate receipts took in £43,199, and there was a loss in the transfer market of £6,000.
-The financial situation meant that seven players were released and thirteen were retained.
+The financial situation meant that seven players were released and 13 were retained.
 Amongst those departing were: John Woodward (Scunthorpe United); Frank Sharp (Northwich Victoria); Roy Cross (Nuneaton Borough); Bill Summerscales (Rochdale); and Reg Edwards (Brereton Social).

 Cup competitions

-In the FA Cup, Vale lost their First Round Replay 2–0 at Lincoln City's Sincil Bank, following a 2–2 draw in Burslem.
+In the FA Cup, Vale lost their first round replay 2–0 at Lincoln City's Sincil Bank, following a 2–2 draw in Burslem.
 Dulson scored an own goal in the original match and was sent off in the replay for punching Dick Krzywicki.

-In the League Cup, Vale left the competition at the first stage with a 1–0 defeat at Fourth Division Northampton Town's Sixfields Stadium.
+In the League Cup, Vale left the competition at the first stage with a 1–0 defeat at Fourth Division side Northampton Town's Sixfields Stadium.